Ports in the back panel of mainboard

 4. VGA port (Video Graphics Array)

-VGA port on mainboard is a port used to connect monitors, projectors, et.
-This port is usually blue and has 15 pins.
+The VGA port on the mainboard helps connect monitors, projectors, and other similar devices.
+It is typically blue and has 15 pins.

 VGA port